Green Zones Initiative

 On April 17, 2017, the City Council's Health, Environment and Community Engagement Committee received the Green Zones Workgroup's recommendations (PDF) and unanimously passed a Resolution Establishing Green Zones in the City of Minneapolis (PDF).
-The resolution establishes a Northern and a Southern Green Zone, with initial pilots in both sectors (see the Green Zones map (PDF)).
+The resolution establishes a North Side and a South Side Green Zone, with initial pilots in both sectors (see the Green Zones map (PDF)).

 Green Zones Mapping Tool